 - Plagiarism.
 To carry out plagiarism checks with ProWritingAid, you need to spend extra.
-If plagiarism checking is one of your main reasons for checking out the app, consider whether it represents the best value for you.
+If plagiarism checking is one of your main needs from the app, consider whether it represents the best value for you.

 - It’s not really a mentor.
 ProWritingAid does many things to make your writing life easier and less stressful.
 But does it live up to its claim of being a mentor?
 No.